Shashikant86/AutomationGuild-QuizApp/README.md

 This is demo app created for the XCUITest Demo in the [Automation Guild Conference 2018](https://automationguild.com/)

-Please note that this is iniatal source of the app.
-Full Source Code of complete XCUITest are available in `completed-session` branch.
+Please note that this is initial source code of the app.
+Full Source Code with completed XCUITests is available in the `completed-session` branch.
 Checkout that branch for complete source code.

 # Pre-requisite